PrimeAC/IRC-Labs/README.md

 # Introduction to Computer Networks (Project 2015/2016)

 # Synopsis
-This is a project for school written in Python that enables you to play a game of Tic-Tac-Toe locally or remotely (between machines).
+This is a project for school written in Python that enables you to play a game of Tic-Tac-Toe locally or online.

 # Installation
 No Installation required.